orchidsoftware/orchid.software/source/en/docs/screens.md

     ];
 }
 ```
-Sometimes you will want to use the same layout for different things, to reduce code duplication you can create a configurable layout.
+Sometimes you will want to use the same layout for different things.
+To reduce code duplication, you can create a configurable design.
 To pass custom parameters to your layout you can use the class constructor to handle them:
 ```php
 namespace App\Orchid\Layouts;